 In the worst cases of 18-wheeler accidents, where the victim dies as a result of their injuries, the family of the victim can also seek compensation for wrongful death.
 Damages for wrongful death include compensation for final medical bills, reasonable funeral and burial expenses, grief, sorrow, emotional distress, and the loss of love, security, and companionship.

-It is important to note that both Illinois and Iowa operate as pure comparative negligence states when it comes to 18-wheeler and other personal injury accidents.
-This means that the court determines the degree of fault for every party involved and reduces the overall compensation by that percentage.
-However, if a party is found more than fifty percent at fault for the accident they are barred completely from recovery.
+It is important to note that both Illinois and Iowa operate as pure comparative negligence states.
+The court determines the degree of fault for every party involved and reduces the overall compensation by that percentage.
+However, if a party is found more than 50% at fault for the accident they are barred completely from recovery.

-For example, if the victim in an 18-wheeler accident suffered $100,000 in damages and was found ten percent at fault, the overall award would be reduced to $90,000.
-In the same example, if the driver of the 18-wheeler had $10,000 in damages and was found ninety percent at fault, he would be completely barred from recovering anything for his damages.
+For example, if the victim in an 18-wheeler accident suffered $100,000 in damages and was found 10% at fault, the overall award would be reduced to $90,000.
+In the same example, if the driver of the 18-wheeler had $10,000 in damages and was also found 90% at fault, he would be completely barred from recovering anything for his damages.

 Call or Contact Us Today

 Accidents involving 18-wheeler trucks are often severe, traumatic, and devastating for both victims and their loved ones.
-However, you do not need to shoulder the burden of a legal case while you should be focused on what is most important – your recovery.
+Focused on what is most important – your recovery.
+We handle the rest.

 Call the office or contact us today at VanDerGinst Law to schedule your free case consultation.
 We will evaluate your claim and help you learn about about your legal options after an 18-wheeler accident.